Dog Nutrition Last Updated:

 Go to "Insight into the Best Dog Food for Allergies" article

-In any case, if your dog is suffering from mild to severe allergies, first talk to your vet.
-Every dog is different and your vet will know which treatment option is best.
+In any case, if your dog is suffering from mild to severe allergies, first talk to your veterinarian.
+Every dog is different, and your vet will know which treatment option is best.
+We’ve also listed some management strategies and some types of allergy medicine for dogs, if you’re looking for more options to help your dog feel better.

 It is commonly assumed that dogs with food allergies are allergic to grains.
 However, according to the Cumming Veterinary Medical Center at Tufts University, most dogs who are allergic to their dog food react to the protein present, not the carbohydrates.
-From there a lot of dogs respond really well to a limited ingredient diet or hydrolyzed protein diet.
+This means many dogs respond well to a limited ingredient or hydrolyzed protein diet.

-Dogs with seasonal allergies may find much relief by giving them weekly baths and/or daily wipe downs, according to Dr. Chu.
-This can alleviate some of your dog’s discomfort by removing a lot of the excess particles from the air that linger on their skin and trigger their allergies.
+If your dog has seasonal allergies, weekly baths and/or daily wipe downs might offer some relief.
+Both of these strategies can alleviate some of your dog’s discomfort by removing the excess particles from the air that linger on their skin and trigger their allergies.
+However, too many baths can also cause dry skin, so whether or not this is helpful will depend on the individual dog.

 Allergy medicine

-It’s important to remember that allergies may not be the cause of your dog’s itchy or red skin; there are other causes that you should talk to your vet about.
+If you and your veterinarian suspect a food allergy, the only way to find what allergen your dog is allergic to is with an elimination diet, which typically takes at least 8–12 weeks to complete.
+It’s important to remember that allergies may not be the cause of your dog’s itchy or red skin; there are other potential causes that you should talk to your vet about.

 Related categories